openflighthpc/build.openflighthpc.org/docs/source/architecture/considerations.rst

 ----------------

 There are many different operating systems which can provide the base software stability and functionality for a given workflow.
 With OS selection it is worth considering:

 - Package versions and support for the intended software usage
 - Documentation and support availability
 - Licensing costs

+This community project uses CentOS 7 as it is stable and free with a large amount of documentation and community support available.

 Node Structure
 --------------